couchbaselabs/ansible-couchbase-fluent-bit/README.md

 ## Description

 Deploy [Fluent Bit](https://fluentbit.io) for log parsing and shipping.
-After installing the `fluent-bit` service, the role will apply a config based on [couchbase-fluent-bit](https://github.com/couchbase/couchbase-fluent-bit) repo.
+After installing the `fluent-bit` service, the role will apply a config based on [couchbase-fluent-bit](https://github.com/couchbase/couchbase-fluent-bit) container.

 ## Requirements